bigskysoftware/hypermedia-systems-book/ch06-more-htmx-patterns.typ

 the contact database is.
 This sort of rapid development is one of the joys of developing web applications the old way.

-Here is what the feature looks like in our application:
+@fig-totalcontacts is what the feature looks like in our application.
+Beautiful.

 #figure(image("images/screenshot_total_contacts.png"),
-  caption: [Total contact count display])
+  caption: [Total contact count display])<fig-totalcontacts>

-Beautiful.

 Of course, as you probably suspected, all is not perfect.
 Unfortunately, upon shipping this feature to production, we start getting complaints from users that